European eyewear giant in merger of Luxottica and Essilor

-PARIS (AP) — A new European eyewear giant is set to emerge as Italian frames maker Luxottica — maker of brands like Ray-Ban and Oakley — joins with French lens manufacturer Essilor in a multibillion-euro merger.
+PARIS (AP) — A new European eyewear giant worth more than 50 billion euros ($52.5 billion) is set to emerge as Italy’s Luxottica — maker of brands like Ray-Ban and Oakley — merges with French lens manufacturer Essilor.

 Essilor International SA announced Monday it had reached a share exchange deal with Luxottica’s main shareholder, Delfin, to create a combined company making both frames and lenses.